 You will work in our new Gaming & Creative Digital Studios, developing your technical and creative skills to create modern, engaging content.
 Good organisational skills, a keen imagination and an enjoyment of working with others are important qualities.
 By the end of the course, you will have compiled a portfolio of work which can be used to progress to a degree or HND at university or to seek employment directly in the media industry.

-Students should normally have achieved at least five GCSEs at grade 9-4.
+You should normally have achieved at least five GCSEs at grade 9-4.
 Alternatively, if you have studied at Level 2, you should have achieved a merit or above.
-Vocational courses are an ideal qualification for students who prefer coursework.
-You must have achieved at least a 4 in English or Maths (preferably both).
+Vocational courses are an ideal qualification for you if you prefer coursework.
+You must have achieved at least a 4 in English or Mathematics (preferably both).
 To study this course, you should have an interest in creative subjects and technology.